Growing Sunflower Microgreens

 The hydrogen peroxide will break down into oxygen and water, so there's no need to rinse the seeds before adding the water.

-For more information on how to plant sunflower microgreens, and see how the peroxide reacts when added to the seeds, watch the video in How to Grow Sunflower Microgreens at Home.
+For more information on how to plant sunflower microgreens and how the peroxide reacts when added to the seeds, watch the video How to Grow Sunflower Microgreens at Home.

 Setting Up the 12- verse 24-hour Soak

-The purpose of this test is to see if soaking sunflowers seeds for a more extended period before planting will any effect on the sunflowers as they grow.
+This test aims to see if soaking sunflowers seeds for a more extended period before planting will have any effect on the sunflowers as they grow.

-We treated two sets of sunflower seeds in the same way with a hydrogen peroxide solution and allowed them to soak.
+We treated two sets of sunflower seeds similarly with a hydrogen peroxide solution and allowed them to soak.

-After 12-hours, the first batch of sunflowers is planted and placed in a blackout, including a weight placed on the cover.
+After 12 hours, the first batch of sunflowers is planted and placed in a blackout, including a weight on the cover.
 The second set of seeds continued soaking for 12 more hours before it was planted.

 Below is a photo of those seeds.
 You can see that some of the radicles have started to emerge from the seed.